 Afterward, he worked 25 years for the U.S. Post Office in Orlando, Florida, retiring in 1975.
 An unpretentious couple, Russ and Mel moved to Bedford, Virginia, a couple of years later.
 An avid golfer, Russ won a club championship in Orlando in 1964 and twice won the Bedford Country Club title, in 1978 and 1980.
 In 1997 the couple moved to Harrisonburg, Virginia.

 Russ was proud of his family.
-In 2003 their eldest daughter, Dr. Sylvia Rogers, teaches at Notre Dame College in Belmont, California, and the youngest, Sherry Hood, serves as the registrar at James Madison University.
+As of 2003 their eldest daughter, Dr. Sylvia Rogers, taught at Notre Dame College in Belmont, California, and the youngest, Sherry Hood, served as the registrar at James Madison University.
 Russ and Mel had four grandchildren.

 Reflecting on his career in 2001, Russ said, "Baseball was good to me.
 I loved playing ball.